Lisa Figura

 (2) Et bien set qu’ a sa mere plest que […]

-“And she knows well that it is her mother's will that […]”
+'And she knows well that her mother likes that […]'

 In Modern French, this structure is ungrammatical: the Dat.Exp can occupy the preverbal position only by topicalisation or dislocation with doubling (cf. Fischer 2019), as in (3):